-At the conclusion of negotiations for the 2007-2011 Agreement, the parties agreed to resolve this dispute as to employees who are currently eligible for performance awards or who will become eligible for performance awards on or before April 1, 2011.
-As to such employees, in the event of an impasse in negotiating a successor agreement to the 2007-2011 PS&T Unit Collective Bargaining Agreement, employees who are eligible for a performance award lump sum payment in April 2011 shall remain eligible to receive subsequent performance award lump sum payments in each succeeding April, at the same rate received in April 2011, until a successor agreement is negotiated.
+At the conclusion of negotiations for the 2011-2015 Agreement, the parties agreed to resolve this dispute as to employees who are currently eligible for performance awards or who will become eligible for performance awards on or before April 1, 2015.
+As to such employees, in the event of an impasse in negotiating a successor agreement to the 2011-2015 PS&T Unit Collective Bargaining Agreement, employees who are eligible for a performance award lump sum payment in April 2015 shall remain eligible to receive subsequent performance award lump sum payments in each succeeding April, at the same rate received in April 2015, until a successor agreement is negotiated.

-As to any employee not yet eligible for a performance award lump sum payment in April 2007 who becomes eligible for the first time after April 1, 2011, the parties again "agree to disagree" in the event of an impasse in negotiating a successor agreement to the 2007-2011 Agreement.
+As to any employee not yet eligible for a performance award lump sum payment in April 2015 who becomes eligible for the first time after April 1, 2015, the parties again "agree to disagree" in the event of an impasse in negotiating a successor agreement to 2011-2015 Agreement.

-William P. Seamon General Counsel Public Employees Federation
+Lisa M. King General Counsel Public Employees Federation

-Walter J. Pellegrini General Counsel Governor's Office of Employee Relations
+Michael N. Volforte Acting General Counsel Governor's Office of Employee Relations